The role of symmetry and dissipation in biolocomotion: Analysis

-Therefore, $T_x \Phi^X_t$ is the identity on the subspace of $T_x M$ tangent to a $G$-orbit.
-Taking the time-derivative we find that $T_x X$ must evaluate to $0$ on the subspace of $T_x M$ tangent to a $G$-orbit. \end{proof}
+Therefore, $\T_x \Phi^X_t$ is the identity on the subspace of $\T_x M$ tangent to a $G$-orbit.
+Taking the time derivative we find that $\T_x X$ must evaluate to $0$ on the subspace of $\T_x M$ tangent to a $G$-orbit. \end{proof}